 Our business travel

-For our purchases of tea and endemic raw materials, we use only maritime transport.
+For our purchases of tea and endemic raw materials, we only use sea transport.
+All our post deliveries are carbon offset.

-83.5% of our waste was recovered in "material" recycling sectors after internal sorting in 2018.
+In 2020, 72% of our waste was recycled through "material" recycling chains after internal sorting and 5% through energy recovery.

-From 2020, terre d’Oc will finance a production of renewable energy equivalent to our electricity consumption.
+Since 2020, Terre d'Oc has financed the production of renewable energy equivalent to its own electricity consumption.

 Adjusting our machines, optimising uses and leak tracking all enable a stable consumption along with an increase of our turnover.